Pvjesper/romms/README.md

 ## License
 The dataset is available under [Creative Commons 4.0 Attribution License](LICENSE)

-## Parameters
+## Usage
 The functions in load_dataset comes with a number of parameters, which represents options available in the dataset.
-More technical documentation can be found in the docstring.
+The following is a description of the parameters for load_dataset.load().
+The function load_dataset.load_noise() has analogous parameters.
+More technical documentation regarding data formats and such can be found in the docstring.

 ### room
 `Valid options are "a", "b", "c", "d"`